COVID-19 pandemic in Belarus: 2020

 On 1 November, Belarusian borders were closed for foreign citizens, with the exception of diplomats, persons entering Belarus through the Minsk National Airport, Russian citizens transiting Belarus on their way to Russia and a number of other categories of people related to transportation of goods, mail, organ transplants, functioning of the Chernobyl Nuclear Power Plant and the Chernobyl Exclusion Zone.

 On 5 November, Mogilev became the first city in Belarus to introduce compulsory use of facial masks in public places.

 On 9 November, compulsory use of facial masks was introduced in Gomel Region.

 According to the 11 November Ministry of Health decree, PCR-based tests were no longer conducted for first-level contacts with an asymptomatic infection course.

 On 12 November, compulsory use of facial masks was introduced in Minsk.
-As of date, besides Minsk, Gomel Region and Mogilev, such measure was reported to had been employed in Babruisk, Asipovichy, Klichev, Krichev, Chavusy District, Cherykaw District, Polotsk District and Novopolotsk.
+As of date, besides Minsk, Gomel Region and Mogilev, such measure was reported to have been employed in Babruisk, Asipovichy, Klichev, Krichev, Chavusy District, Cherykaw District, Polotsk District and Novopolotsk.

 On 16 November, compulsory use of facial masks was introduced in Vitebsk Region.

 On 18 November, compulsory use of facial masks was introduced in Brest Region.

 On 7 December, an epidemiologically motivated partial closure of Belarusian borders was announced in the governmental decree No.705, according to which, since 21 December, Belarusian citizens and residents of Belarus were to be temporarily prohibited from leaving Belarus via land, except for a limited number of cases and not more than once per 6 months.
 Duration of the prohibition was not specified in the document.

 On 21 December, the Russian Sputnik V COVID-19 vaccine was officially registered in Belarus, with the first batch expected to be delivered to Belarus from Russia within a month.
 Reportedly, medical workers, teachers and retail workers were to be the first social groups to receive the vaccine free of charge.

 On 29 December, the first batch of the Sputnik V vaccine was delivered to Belarus, and beginning of mass vaccination was officially announced by the Ministry of Health.